Shigeru Oyama: Early life

-Mas Oyama and Karate Training
+Mas Oyama and karate training

 S. Oyama started practicing karate at the age of twelve under Mas Oyama at his dojo that was referred to as Oyama Dojo and his contact style Oyama Karate.
 He received his black belt when he was seventeen.
 A typical karate class 'was usually four hours long with the last two hours being fighting.'
 He was one of the senior Kyokushin karateka who sparred with Mas Oyama in his younger days, and he saw the latter's first bout with a bull in Japan.

 S. Oyama would go on to consummate the 100-man kumite on Sept.
 17, 1966.

 He reminisced: 'One-hundred kumite is the hardest thing I ever did in my life.
 It is probably the hardest thing anyone can do in the karate world.
 You don't beat the 65th man with your body.
 That's all gone by then.
 You beat him with your spirit.'

 He continued to train at what was now the Kyokushin Headquarters in Tokyo and received his 4th-degree black belt before embarking on his journey to spread Kyokushin karate in the United States.

 Move to America

 Richard Bernard, a representative for Kyokushin in New York, requested a Japanese instructor, and Mas Oyama chose S. Oyama.
 Over the years, S. Oyama greatly contributed to establishing Kyokushin as one of the preeminent karate styles practiced across the globe.
-Many tournament champions of Kyokushin, including world champions such as Makoto Nakamura (World Full Contact Karate Open Championship winner in 1979 and 1983) and Shokei Matsui (winner in 1987) were sent to S. Oyama for training before their subsequent tournament competition.
+Many tournament champions of Kyokushin, including world champions such as Makoto Nakamura (World Open Karate Championship winner in 1979 and 1983) and Shokei Matsui (winner in 1987) were sent to S. Oyama for training before their subsequent tournament competition.
 By this time, he was widely acknowledged as Saiko Shihan (supreme master) or Sekai Saiko Shihan (world's supreme master) out of Kyokushin's many qualified instructors.
 He consolidated the U.S. Kyokushin Karate Organization in the late 1970s and became its chairman.

 As the oldest remaining disciple of 'Kancho' Mas Oyama, founder and grandmaster of Kyokushin, S. Oyama was his 'best student' and ranked only below him in the entire Kyokushin hierarchy.
 Even after parting ways with Mas Oyama's Kyokushin organization, he continued to maintain great respect for the man, calling him his 'father, karate master, and mentor who showed him the path of life.'
 After dedicating five decades to teach and popularize a more modernized, practical system of karate to students around the world, Shigeru Oyama died on February 14, 2016.

 His organization World Oyama Karate is currently headed by his younger brother, Yasuhiko Oyama, who operates out of Birmingham, Alabama.